psychemedia/island-storynotes/monty_island_tales.md

 \end{center}
 ```

-*A selecion of tales I currently tell, I can fit various selections into a set.*
+*A selection of Island related tales I currently tell, I can fit various combinations into a set.*

 ## Ten Minute or so Tales